 Asking someone out requires a certain level of nerve that can be tough to acquire.
 The people who feel no shame in putting themselves out there deserve admiration.

 Of course, things do not always work out, shame or no shame.
 Sometimes, after just a couple of dates, your partner-to-be may start avoiding you or shutting down any future plans with you.

 The “I’m busy” excuse may rear its head here, but more often than not, you will not need to hear it to know that she is not interested anymore.
 This usually occurs towards the beginning of a new relationship, so the damage is less severe.
 Still, if you feel the need to pursue the relationship further, take all of our previous suggestions into account and be prepared for rejection.
 It is best to escalate the budding relationship as quickly as possible – ask her out within the first three days and see how she responds.
 If she is still “busy” or otherwise completely distant, it is a bad sign, indicating she may not be interested.
 It’s best to give her some space and try again at a later stage, considering her busy schedule, even if it’s on a last-minute basis.

 To say that the dating world is tricky to navigate would be an understatement.
 However, it is a gauntlet that you will inevitably be forced to run if you want to find love.
 And – if we are being honest – the challenges you encounter along the way make the pot of the gold at the end of the rainbow seem that much more significant.

 Of course, we could all do with a bit of help from time to time, so if you feel like your profile could use a bit of an upgrade, feel free to get in touch with us.
-If you keep striking out because of your poor text game, let us review your messages and give you the feedback you need to improve.
+If you keep striking out because of your poor text game, let a conversation and relationship coach review your messages and give you the feedback you need to improve.
 When it comes to understanding the difference between “is she busy or not interested,” we’re here to help you.